All Episodes

 Unreal.

-What what are we trying to drive towards?
+What are we trying to drive towards?

 tina descovich

-Well, ultimately we're here to educate and empower to give parents the tools they need to go back in their communities to save not only our country, but we're realizing Western civilization.
+Well, ultimately, we're here to educate and empower, to give parents the tools they need to go back in their communities to save not only our country, but we're realizing Western civilization.

-But at the high level, it's just great to be together with your people that uh believe the same, feel the same, have the same mission.
+But at the high level, it's just great to be together with your people that believe the same, feel the same, have the same mission.

 That's what brings the energy and the excitement and the inspiration and really fills all of their cups to be able to go back and do this.